 Paper Towel vs. Swedish Sponge Cloth

 I am being completely honest when I say I never bought paper towels, I just didn't use them.
 I used kitchen rags of varying degrees of health and specialty, but I can assure you none were as absorbent as one of my favourite eco swaps: the Swedish sponge cloth.
-We love them so much, MYB created a line to match some of our most popular wrap sets.
+We love them so much, MYB created a line of Swedish sponge cloths to match some of our most popular wrap sets.
 These replace paper towels, rags, microfiber cleaning cloths, kitchen sponges and everything in between.
 They are made of 70% cellulose and 30% cotton, and they're durable (just wash them in your washing machine).
 Use them instead of paper towels, or dish cloths to blot up spills, polish stainless steel, dust, clean glass, wipe tables or counters -- they absorb 20x times their weight in water and dry out quicker than sponges.
 Best of all when they’re done they are compostable.

 Plastic Wrap vs. Beeswax Food Wraps

 I started this business because I truly loved the product!
 I was so impressed with the ability for beeswax food wraps to extend the life of foods and eliminate single use plastics in the kitchen.
 I am not a fan of unitaskers, I even have a problem with a container that fits one lid, really one…. see ya never!
 I truly love the ability beeswax food wraps have to mould around any leftovers, half a veg or half a casserole dish of lasagna.
 Wanna keep bugs off your cookout salads?
 Toss a wrap over them!
 Want to eat your greens fresh a week after you purchased them?
 No prob, wrap them with a beeswax food wrap and they will be fresh for up to 3 weeks.
 I’m talking fresh herbs, lettuce… they. stay. fresh!.
 Beeswax food wraps are a simple swap to cut down on food waste and plastic waste.
 We are so happy, thrilled to bring you MYB wraps for your kitchen.
+Check out one of our most popular patterns - The Doodles One.

 Body Wash + Hand Soap vs. Just Good Bar Soap